michaeldayreads/reference/kubernetes.md

 # Resources, Community and Extensions

 A collection of Kubernetes specific content that is not part of Vanilla Kubernetes.

+## Brigade

+An in-cluster event-based scripting of Kubernetes piplines.
+Brigade offers an API Gateway that can accept events/triggers (GitHub webhook events are supported out of the box) and then deploy a Build of one or more Jobs to accomplish a result.
+For example, a git commit could trigger a webhook to the API Gateway that would result in the running of *cluster based* tests.

+## Draft

+A tool that uses Docker, Helm and (usually) mini-kube to let a dev poke and prod at thier containers within a cluster.

+## Helm

+A package manager for Kubernetes that simplifies organizing resources as templates and high level configuration (values.yaml) that can be repeatedly rendered and deployed, version controlled, rolled back, and modularized in an extensible manner.

+`helm install foo -f values_file.yaml`  Apply a values file during install

 ## Openshift